Supermarket: Early history of retail food sales

+Early experiments in building large stores and chain stores

-The concept of an inexpensive food market relying on economies of scale was developed by Vincent Astor.
+The concept of an inexpensive food market relying on economies of scale was developed by Vincent Astor, but he was ahead of his time.
 He founded the Astor Market in 1915, investing $750,000 of his fortune into a 165′ by 125′ (50×38-metre) corner of 95th and Broadway, Manhattan, creating, in effect, an open-air mini-mall that sold meat, fruit, produce and flowers.
 The expectation was that customers would come from great distances ("miles around"), but in the end, even attracting people from ten blocks away was difficult, and the market folded in 1917.

 The Great Atlantic & Pacific Tea Company (A&P), which was established in 1859, was an early grocery store chain in Canada and the United States.
 It became common in North American cities in the 1920s.
 Early chains like A&P did not sell fresh meats or produce.
 During the 1920s, to reduce the hassle of visiting multiple stores, U.S. grocery store chains like A&P introduced the combination store.
 This was a grocery store which combined several departments under one roof, but generally maintained the traditional system of clerks pulling products from shelves on request.
 By 1929, only one in three U.S. grocery stores was a combination store.

+Self-service grocery stores

 The concept of a self-service grocery store predates the supermarket; it was developed by entrepreneur Clarence Saunders at his Piggly Wiggly stores, the first of which opened in 1916.
 Saunders was awarded several patents for the ideas he incorporated into his stores.
 The stores were a financial success and Saunders began to offer franchises.

 The general trend since then has been to stock shelves at night so that customers, the following day, can obtain their own goods and bring them to the front of the store to pay for them.
 Although there is a higher risk of shoplifting, the costs of appropriate security measures ideally will be outweighed by reduced labor costs.